-The Placebo Effect is defined as a beneficial change in a patient’s condition because of their belief in receiving medical treatment that was never actually administered.
-Medical conditions improving from taking fake pills - and even developing measurable side effects from reading fake warnings on fake pill bottles - is a verifiable and repeatable experiment that has baffled medical scientists for decades.
+The Placebo Effect is defined as a measurable change in a patient’s condition rooted in their belief that they received medical treatment which was never actually administered.
+Medical conditions improving from taking fake pills - and patients even developing side effects from warnings on fake pill bottles - is a verifiable and repeatable experiment that has baffled medical scientists for decades.
 This phenomenon implies that the power of belief taps into something within us that expands our capacities in ways that are not currently understood.
-It also suggests that this mysterious mechanism works both ways and can have negative effects on us if our beliefs are negative.
+It also implies that this mysterious mechanism works both ways; and it can have negative effects on us if our beliefs are negative.

 Considering this, it’s worth examining what beliefs we’re carrying around with us from day to day about ourselves and about life.
 Do these beliefs make us feel stronger and more capable?
 Or do they make us feel weaker and more vulnerable?
 To a large extent, our beliefs govern our actions and efforts, and it is from our actions and efforts that our life unfolds.
 We all see the path ahead through the filter of our chosen beliefs.
 If we don’t believe certain things are possible, we won’t see the opportunities hidden in our life circumstances and relationships that could make them possible.
 Choosing one belief over another is literally choosing one future over another.

-This destiny-altering force sounds very dramatic, and there’s no way to prove its validity to anyone but yourself.
+This destiny-altering force sounds very dramatic, and there’s no way to prove its validity to anyone other than yourself.
 However, the constructive force of belief is at work in your life whether you directly perceive it or not.
 Nuclear physics, for example, has been around for billions of years.
-Our discovering it didn’t make it spontaneously begin to work; we just evolved enough to finally perceive it.
-When you engage the creative power of belief and begin to observe this power at work in your own life, you’ll undeniably see that - although we’re all human - not a single one of us is “only human.”
+Our discovering it didn’t make it spontaneously begin to work; we simply evolved enough to finally perceive it.
+When you engage the creative power of belief and begin to observe this power at work in your own life, you’ll undeniably see that, although we’re all human, not a single one of us is “only human.”

 Love itself never hurts.
-Mistakenly perceiving we’ve lost it or ignorantly deciding we’ll never find it again is what hurts.
+Mistakenly perceiving we’ve lost it or naïvely concluding we’ll never find it again is what hurts.
 Love simplifies everything the mind makes complicated.
+One cannot think love… one can only feel love.
 It isn’t something we can capture or even become.
-When we let go of the non-love we harbor, the love that we inherently are shines through.
+When we let go of the nonlove we harbor, the love that we inherently are shines through.
 Love is the most powerful force in nature… the one enduring thing that shapes our world and makes life worth living.
 Love is the fabric of all existence.
-All forms contain it, though some forms have simply and temporarily forgotten.
+All forms contain it, though some have simply and temporarily forgotten.

 When we look back on our lives, the one question that will matter most is, “Did I love or fail to love?”
-Feelings of authentic joy, experiences of true happiness, times when life just makes sense… all of these encounters happen when we chose to love - especially in the face of non-love.
+Feelings of authentic joy, experiences of true happiness, times when life just makes sense… all these encounters happen when we chose to love - especially in the face of nonlove.
 Life itself is one grand opportunity to grow in love for ourselves and for each other.
-Love is the fundamental reason we’re here.
+Love is the fundamental reason we are here.

 Rejection is nothing more than direction.
-It means that we are failing to see the inconsistency between what we want and what is currently best for us.
+It means we are failing to see the inconsistency between what we want and what is currently best for us.
 Things we can’t obtain are simply not yet ours to have.
-Some have faith in what they call, “God’s Plan;” others interpret their lives as having a “Universal Blueprint;” and still others feel that their soul attracts what’s best for them despite their mind’s complaints.
+In the shadow of rejection, some have faith in what they call, “God’s Plan;” others interpret their lives as having a “Universal Blueprint;” and still others feel that their soul attracts what’s best for them despite their mind’s complaints.
 The model we use to frame our life’s course is less important than the realization that - when it comes to rejection - none of us are victims.
-Rejection is a navigational resource - much like a lighthouse.
-A lighthouse isn’t going to move out of the way.
-It’s there to protect us from our own ignorance.
-Embracing rejection as nothing more than direction empowers us to find another way forward… and to keep sailing.
+Much like a lighthouse, rejection is a navigational resource.
+A lighthouse isn’t going to move out of the way; it’s there to protect us from our own ignorance.
+Embracing rejection as direction empowers us to find another way forward… and to keep sailing.